9dots/get-coding-curricula/3-5/grade-3/lesson-plans/lesson-10/lesson.md

 ## 2. Explore: Multiple Solutions (10 min)
 - **Location:** Desks
 - [ ] **Team Exploration:** Coders login to PixelBots and solve the first challenge three different ways in teams.
 (They will complete Challenge One A, B and C).
   - Assign coders to teams of 2 - 4 students and have them sit in a group table together.
+To encourage coders to work together, you can have them pair up at one computer.

 - [ ] **Explain** where coders will write their code, showing them the playlist on the main screen as you explain.
 >>“Okay coders, it’s time to login and write the code for Challenge One.
 You are going to have 10 minutes to solve the challenge in 3 different ways with your team.
 You will work together to show 3 different solutions on Challenge 1A, 1B, and 1C.”